Little Monsters Movie Bringing Universal Creatures Back To Life

 Image Credit: Universal Pictures

 We might have a new Universal monsters movie on the way, but they are far from mainstream.
 There are still fans of the old films, but new uses of these characters could lead to a comeback.
-The Invisible Man led many to hope for a Universal monsters movie universe, a la the MCU, of all the characters.
+The Invisible Man (which we have an awesome review of) led many to hope for a Universal monsters movie universe, a la the MCU, of all the characters.
 It likely won’t end with them all teaming up against Thanos, but it could be a fun way to reinvent these characters for the 21st century.
 From Universal’s viewpoint, why not make films with these characters?
 You have the rights to them and they’ll earn at least modest attention if done decently.
 Make them great and we could see revival underway of some of the most iconic horror film characters ever.

 If you’re excited about the Little Monsters movie, then drop your favorite Universal monster in the comments!
 Thanks for reading Comic Years for all things movies, comics, and pop culture!